front-end-foundations/session1/readme.md

 ## Reading
-* HTML5 for Web Designers - Ch.
-1-4
+* HTML5 for Web Designers
-* CSS3 for Web Designers - Ch.
-1-2
+* CSS3 for Web Designers - start it

 ## The Doctype